rokucommunity/workflows/README.md

 To integrate this release workflow system into a new repository, follow these steps:

-1. **Add Workflow Templates**: Each repository must include the workflow templates: `initialize-release`, `create-release-artifacts`, `publish-release` from this repository.
+1. **Add Workflow Templates**: Each repository must include the workflow templates: `initialize-release`, `make-release-artifacts`, `publish-release` from this repository.
 More details in this section: [Setting Up Template Workflows in a Repository](#setting-up-template-workflows-in-a-repository)

      [_Example repository workflow setup_](https://github.com/rokucommunity/release-testing/tree/master/.github/workflows)